Newark Quality Roofing

 Moss and algae growth on shaded roof in humid NJ climate

-The layered paint accumulation on Irvington fascia boards masks deterioration that may be advanced before any visible symptoms appear.
-Multiple generations of homeowners have painted over increasingly softened wood, and the paint film actually accelerates rot by trapping moisture against the wood surface while preventing drying.
-By the time paint begins peeling or bubbling on an Irvington fascia board, the wood beneath is typically too deteriorated for repair and requires full replacement.
+Layered paint on Irvington's older fascia boards masks deterioration that runs advanced before any visible symptom appears, because generations of repainting trap moisture against the wood while the film hides the rot.
+By the time paint peels or blisters on an Irvington fascia board, the wood beneath is typically too soft to repair and requires full replacement, per Ledegar Roofing inspection guidance.

-Get your free fascia installation repair estimate in Irvington — call now or fill out our form.
+Get your free written estimate for fascia installation repair in Irvington.

 Call us or request a free estimate